 At PinnacleHealth, we understand that endoscopic procedures and colonoscopies can be stressful.
-That’s why the PinnacleHealth endoscopy team works hard to create a relaxing environment for these procedures.
+That’s why the PinnacleHealth endoscopy team in Central PA works hard to create a relaxing environment for these procedures.
 Your care and comfort are our top priorities.

 An endoscopy is a nonsurgical procedure used to examine your digestive tract.
 Using an endoscope (a flexible tube with a light and camera attached to it), your physician can view pictures of your digestive tract on a color TV monitor.